Skip to content

 Screen for Investment Ideas

-Once you have a sense of current market conditions, it’s time to find investments that are poised to outperform.
-The YCharts Stock Screener finds securities across all sectors and industries based on your own criteria.
+Once you have a sense of current market conditions, it’s time to find investments poised to outperform.
+The YCharts Stock Screener finds securities across all sectors and industries that fit your criteria.

 Screening templates are also available to get you started.
-Find momentum stocks or stocks trading near lows, as well as ones with attractive relative metrics against the market, their respective industry, and respective sector.
+Find momentum stocks or stocks trading near lows and those with attractive relative metrics against the market, their respective industry, and respective sector.

 Similarly, the Fund Screener enables you to search over 77,000 mutual funds and ETFs.
 This includes sector-tracking funds and even ETFs that leverage sector rotation strategies, such as: